Capital formation: Controversy

 The concept of "household saving" must itself also be looked at critically, since a lot of this "saving" in reality consists precisely of investing in housing, which, given low interest rates and rising real estate prices, yields a better return than if you kept your money in the bank (or, in some cases, if you invested in shares).
 In other words, a mortgage from a bank can effectively function as a "savings scheme" although officially it is not regarded as "savings".

 Example of capital estimates

 In the 2005 Analytical Perspectives document, an annex to the US Budget (Table 12-4: National Wealth, p.
-201), an annual estimate is provided for the value of total tangible capital assets of the USA, which doubled since 1980 (stated in trillions of dollars, at September 30, 2003):
+201), an annual estimate is provided for the value of total tangible capital assets of the US, which doubled since 1980 (stated in trillions of dollars, at September 30, 2003):